labgem/PPanGGOLiN/docs/user/practicalInformation.md

 If you work in a strange environment that has no, or little available disk space in the '/tmp' (or your system equivalent, what is stored in TMPDIR) directory, you can specify a new temporary directory using `--tmp`

 If you want to redo an analysis from scratch and store it in a directory that already exists, you will have to use the `--force` option.
-Be wary, however, that the data in that directory will be overwritten if named identically as any output file written by ppanggolin.
+Be aware, however, that the data in that directory will be overwritten if named identically as any output file written by PPanGGOLiN.

 PPanGGOLiN is deliberately very verbose, to help users understand each stage of the analysis.
 If you want, verbosity can be reduced in several ways.
-First, you can specify the verbosity level with the `--verbose` option.
+Firstly, you can specify the verbosity level with the `--verbose` option.
-With `0` will show only warnings and errors, `1` will add the information (default value), and if you encounter any problem you can use the debug level with value `2`.
+Set to `0` it will show only warnings and errors, `1` will add information (default value), and `2` is the debug level in case you encounter any problems.
-Then you can also remove the progress bars with the option `--disable_prog_bar` Finally, you can also save PPanGGOLiN logs in a file by indicating its path with the option `--log`.
+Secondly, you can also remove the progress bars with the option `--disable_prog_bar`.
+Finally, you can also save PPanGGOLiN logs to a file by indicating its path with the `--log` option.

 ## Configuration file